deepraj88/tweeter_sentiments_using_ml/README.md

 The actual machine learning classifier will use bag of word approach using **Multinomial Naive Bayes classifier with TF-IDF optimization** for better accuracy.

-_**UPDATE**: Since Twitter has put a lot of restriction on it's API regarding the amound of data one can extract, we aren't getting enough data to make a workable machine learning model.
+_**UPDATE**: Since Twitter has put a lot of restriction on it's API regarding the amount of data one can extract, we aren't getting enough data to make a workable machine learning model.
 More so, associating comments with a particular tweet is challenging and not directly accessible.
 Hence, **we are stuck at this point.**_